guidobouman/thesis/Documents/Thesis/Thesis.markdown

 [#Thalmic:2013]: Thalmic Labs.
 (2013) MYO - The Gesture Control Armband.
 Retrieved from: https://www.thalmic.com/myo/
 [#Berkman:2013]: Berkman, F. (2012).
 Voice Command: Capturing Nerdy Imaginations Since the 1800s.
 Retrieved from: http://mashable.com/2012/10/26/voice-command/
 [#Victor:2011]: Victor, B. (2011) A Brief Rant on the Future of Interaction Design.
 Retrieved from: http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/
+[#McMillan:2013]: McMillan, R. (2013).
+How Google Retooled Android With Help From Your Brain.
+Retrieved from: http://www.wired.com/wiredenterprise/2013/02/android-neural-network/